Dipeshtwis/curriculum-html-css/html5.md

 ### Learn more

-In order to give you a set of quick tips, we create a handy list of Microverse [best practices for HTML&CSS](https://github.com/microverseinc/curriculum-html-css/blob/main/articles/html_css_best_practices.md).
+In order to give you a set of quick tips, we create a handy list of Microverse [best practices for HTML & CSS](https://github.com/microverseinc/curriculum-html-css/blob/main/articles/html_css_best_practices.md).

 ## Semantic tags